crownpku/Responsible-AI/README.md

 The way actual users experience your system is essential to assessing the true impact of its predictions, recommendations, and decisions.
 Make sure to get input from a diverse set of users early on in your development process.

-Use the following resources to design models with Responsible AI in mind.

 ### Construct and prepare data

 #### Am I using a representative dataset?